-The Codex Manesse, also known as the Große Heidelberger Liederhandschrift, is the most important surviving resource of Middle High German literature.
-Compiled around 1300 in Zürich with addition until 1340, the manuscript contains almost 6000 courtly love lyrics and songs (Minnesang) enriched with 137 brilliantly colorful Gothic illuminations depicting aristocratic symbols and activities.
-Produced by and for an intellectual urban elite, the Codex Manesse is treasured as a unique artistic, literary, and social artifact of medieval Germany.
+The Codex Manesse is the most important surviving manuscript of medieval German lyric poetry.
+Compiled around 1300 in Zurich with later additions, the manuscript contains around 5400 song stanzas and is enriched with 137 brilliantly colored full-page portraits of the poets.
+The portraits feature heraldry and depict aristocratic activities.
+It includes repertoire dating from the middle of the twelfth century to the time of the manuscript's compilation.
+Produced for an intellectual urban elite, the Codex Manesse is a unique artistic, literary, and social artifact of the late medieval Holy Roman Empire.

-The result of a complex assembly process, the Codex Manesse is an anthology of the works of 140 poets, ordered by social status beginning with Holy Roman Emperor Henry VI and moving down the ranks of nobility to professional poets and commoners.
-It transcribes poems from the middle of the twelfth century to the time of the compilation, with many texts and corpora added by 1340.
+The Manesse manuscript is an anthology of the works of 140 poets, ordered by social status, beginning with Henry VI (1165-1197), Holy Roman Emperor, and moving down the ranks of the nobility to professional poets without noble rank.

-The manuscript is most famous for its magnificent series of 137 full-page miniatures depicting poets, each included at the start of their respective poet’s corpus.
-Each illumination is an idealized representation of the author performing courtly activities appropriate to his social status or the content of his lyrics.
+The manuscript is most famous for its magnificent series of full-page miniatures depicting poets, each included at the start of the respective poet's corpus.
+Each painting is an idealized representation of the author performing courtly activities appropriate to his social status or the content of his lyrics.

 A Turbulent History